lyndon-baylin/next-enterprise/docs/repository-commit.md

 - `security` Security fixes
 - `changeset` Changeset

-Below is the list scope-enum which required when committing into the repo
+Below is the list scope-enum which required when committing into the repo.

 - `api`
 - `app`